It is a well-known fact that those with diabetes have a much greater risk of heart disease as well as certain mental disorders such as depression.

 Here are some tips we think you’ll find helpful:

-Another interesting find is that those who keep a food diary lose even twice as much body weight compared to those who don’t.
+Another interesting finding is that those who keep a food diary lose even twice as much body weight compared to those who don’t.

 Why is this?
 Simple, it makes you much more aware of what you eat.

-We realize you are probably tired of hearing this, but the fact that exercise helps you not only lose weight but also manage your insulin levels, is something which cannot be ignored.
+We realize you are probably tired of hearing this, but the fact that exercise helps you not only lose weight but also manage your insulin levels, is something that cannot be ignored.

 You can ease your way into becoming more active by a mere 30-minute walk each day.

-We’re not saying you should overdo it, simple light exercises like biking or taking a swim are more than enough to make you a little sweaty and improving your stamina.
+We’re not saying you should overdo it, simple light exercises like biking or taking a swim are more than enough to make you a little sweaty and improve your stamina, while you can also get gym equipment from Gym Equipment Upholstery to make your own gym at home.

 Source: Help Guide | HSPH Harvard | Healthline